Chernobyl disaster: Reactor shutdown and power excursion

 A few seconds into the scram, a power spike occurred, and the core overheated, causing some of the fuel rods to fracture.
-Some have speculated that this also blocked the control rod columns, jamming them at one-third insertion.
+It has been speculated that this may have blocked the control rods, jamming them at one-third insertion.
 Within three seconds the reactor's output rose above 530 MW.

 Instruments did not register the subsequent course of events; they were reconstructed through mathematical simulation.
 The power spike would have caused an increase in fuel temperature and steam buildup, leading to a rapid increase in steam pressure.
 This caused the fuel cladding to fail, releasing the fuel elements into the coolant and rupturing the channels in which these elements were located.

 Explosions

-As the scram continued, the reactor output jumped to around 30,000 MW thermal, 10 times its normal operational output, the indicated last reading on the control panel.
-Some estimate the power spike may have gone 10 times higher than that.
-It was not possible to reconstruct the precise sequence of the processes that led to the destruction of the reactor and the power unit building, but a steam explosion appears to have been the next event.
-There is a general understanding that it was explosive steam pressure from the damaged fuel channels escaping into the reactor's exterior cooling structure that caused the explosion that destroyed the reactor casing, tearing off and blasting the upper plate called the upper biological shield, to which the entire reactor assembly is fastened, through the roof of the reactor building.
-This is believed to be the first explosion that many have heard.
+As the scram continued, the reactor output jumped to around 30,000 MW thermal, 10 times its normal operational output, the last indicated reading on the control panel.
+According to some estimates, the power spike may have been 10 times higher than that.
+It was not possible to reconstruct the precise sequence that led to the destruction of the reactor and the power unit building, but a steam explosion appears to have been the next event.
+Explosive steam pressure from the damaged fuel channels escaping into the reactor's exterior cooling structure that caused the explosion that destroyed the reactor casing, tearing off and blasting the upper plate called the upper biological shield (to which the entire reactor assembly was fastened) through the roof of the reactor building.
+This is believed to be the first explosion that many heard.

 This explosion ruptured further fuel channels, as well as severing most of the coolant lines feeding the reactor chamber.
 As a result, the remaining coolant flashed to steam and escaped the reactor core.
 The total water loss combined with a high positive void coefficient further increased the reactor's thermal power.